 Although the historical wisdom has been that "go-shops", for all the flurry of activity that comes with the solicitation, rarely result in new deals, in recent years we are finally seeing a few successful deal-jumps arising out of the "go-shop" process.
-These successfully completed acquisitions by a "go-shop" deal-jumper include: Apollo Management's acquisition of CKE Restaurants (prior agreement with Thomas H. Lee Partners included a 40-day "go-shop" period); TransForce's acquisition of Dynamex (prior agreement with Greenbriar included a 40day "go-shop" period); Merge Healthcare's acquisition of AMICAS (prior agreement with Thoma Bravo included a 45-day "go-shop" period); Microchip Technology's acquisition of Silicon Storage Technology (prior agreement with Prophet Equity included a 45-day "go-shop" period)36; Green Mountain's acquisition of Diedrich (prior agreement with Peet's included a 20day "go-shop" period); Platinum Equity's acquisition of Pomeroy IT Solutions (prior agreement with an MBO group included a 20-day "go-shop" period); Vista Equity Partners's acquisition of SumTotal (prior agreement with Accel-KKR included a 30-day "go-shop" period); Microsoft's acquisition of Greenfield Online (prior agreement with Quadrangle included a 50-day "goshop" period); the acquisition of Community Health Systems by the Triad Hospitals (prior agreement with CCMP included a 40-day "go-shop" period); the acquisition of Catalina Marketing Corp. by Hellman & Friedman (prior agreement with ValueAct Capital Partners included a 45-day "go-shop" period); Aeroflex Incorporated's purchase by Veritas Capital (prior agreement with General Atlantic and partners included a 47-day "go-shop" period); and Everlast Worldwide's merger with Sports Direct International (prior agreement with the Hidary Group and partners included a 30-day "go-shop" period).
-37 Advocates of "go-shops" would argue that these deals are evidence of the ability of the "go-shop" to maximize shareholder value and thus the use of such provisions should be promoted - critics would argue that the time to solicit is before the definitive is signed embedding break-up fees and aligning management with the original merger partner.
-One recent empirical analysis of "go-shop" provisions finds significant post-signing competition in "go-shop" deals that are not MBO's, but
+These successfully completed acquisitions by a "go-shop" deal-jumper include: Actian's acquisition of Versant (prior agreement with UNICOM included a 32-day "go-shop" period); Apollo Management's acquisition of CKE Restaurants (prior agreement with Thomas H. Lee Partners included a 40day "go-shop" period); TransForce's acquisition of Dynamex (prior agreement with Greenbrian included a 40-day "go-shop" period); Merge Healthcare's acquisition of AMICAS (prior agreement with Thoma Bravo included a 45-day "go-shop" period); Microchip Technology's acquisition of Silicon Storage Technology (prior agreement with Prophet Equity included a 45day "go-shop" period)41; Green Mountain's acquisition of Diedrich (prior agreement with Peet's included a 20-day "go-shop" period); Platinum Equity's acquisition of Pomeroy IT Solutions (prior agreement with an MBO group included a 20-day "go-shop" period); Vista Equity Partners's acquisition of SumTotal (prior agreement with Accel-KKR included a 30-day "goshop" period); Microsoft's acquisition of Greenfield Online (prior agreement with Quadrangle included a 50-day "go-shop" period); the acquisition of Community Health Systems by the Triad Hospitals (prior agreement with CCMP included a 40-day "go-shop" period); the acquisition of Catalina Marketing Corp. by Hellman & Friedman (prior agreement with ValueAct Capital Partners included a 45-day "go-shop" period); Aeroflex Incorporated's purchase by Veritas Capital (prior agreement with General Atlantic and partners included a 47day "go-shop" period); and Everlast Worldwide's merger with Sports Direct International